KXMC-TV

-KXMC-TV (channel 13) is a television station in Minot, North Dakota, United States, affiliated with CBS and The CW Plus.
-Owned by Nexstar Media Group, the station has studios at the intersection of 2nd Street SE and 18th Avenue SE in Minot, and its transmitter is located near South Prairie.
+KXMC-TV (channel 13) is a television station in Minot, North Dakota, United States, affiliated with CBS.
+Its second digital subchannel serves as an owned-and-operated station of The CW (via The CW Plus).
+KXMC-TV is owned by Nexstar Media Group, and maintains studios on 2nd Street and 18th Avenue SE in Minot; its transmitter is located near South Prairie.

 KXMC-TV is the oldest station and served as the flagship of the KX Television regional network until the 2000s, when master control and internal operations were moved to the studios of KXMB-TV (channel 12) on North 15th Street in Bismarck.
 While being one of two full-fledged stations of the KX network, KXMC is actually considered a semi-satellite of KXMB.
 It clears all network and syndicated programming as provided through its parent but airs separate local newscasts, local identifications, and commercial inserts.
 KXMD-TV (channel 11) in Williston simulcasts KXMC while KXMA-DT2 (channel 2.2) in Dickinson simulcasts KXMB.
 The four stations are counted as a single unit for ratings purposes.
 Dish Network only provides KXMC, while DirecTV only provides KXMB, as central and western North Dakota's CBS affiliate.

 The over-the-air signal of KXMC reaches portions of the Canadian provinces of Saskatchewan and Manitoba.

 History

 KXMC was the first television station in North Dakota, going on the air as KCJB-TV in April 1953.
 Minot businessman Chester Reiten and Fargo businessman John Boler, owners of KBMB-TV in Bismarck (now KXMB), bought the station in 1958 and changed KCJB's call letters to the current KXMC-TV.

 Boler sold his interest in the KX stations to Reiten in 1971.
 Reiten retired in the 1990s and turned over his interest to his five children: Steve Reiten, Dave Reiten, Kathleen Reiten Hruby, Tim Reiten, and Melanie Reiten Shonkwiler.
 Tim served as company president.

 The KX stations formerly had a secondary affiliation with ABC before full-time ABC affiliate KMCY signed on in 1986.
 During the late 1950s, the stations were also briefly affiliated with the NTA Film Network.

 Until 1986, KXMD was carried by cable systems across neighboring Saskatchewan, even operating a sales office in Saskatoon, as did KUMV and Great Falls ABC station KFBB-TV.
 These arrangements ended in 1986 when the Canadian cable companies were granted permission to replace the North Dakota signals with network affiliates from Detroit and Toledo, Ohio.

 KXJB-TV in Fargo was co-owned with the KX stations (though programmed separately) until Boler sold his interest in 1971.
 The stations still occasionally share stories.
-After an ice storm on April 6, 1997 caused the KXJB-TV mast to collapse, some cable systems replaced KXJB with KXMC, either temporarily or permanently, to maintain CBS service.
+After an ice storm on April 6, 1997, caused the KXJB-TV mast to collapse, some cable systems replaced KXJB with KXMC, either temporarily or permanently, to maintain CBS service.